 Let me give you a bit more background about the blog.

-My name is Béranger and I am a French expat, married to a beautiful Dane.
-I have been living in Denmark since late 2014.
+My name is Béranger and I am a French expat living in Denmark since late 2014.

 This long break meant that my conversational Danish actually got a bit better, however the reading and writing got worse.
 I also felt a blockage to fully integrate into the Danish society, understand Danish on a daily basis and use it as a leverage to fully enjoy living here.

 After careful consideration, I decided to quit my job and take a 12 month break to study Danish full time.